guidefari/here_hugo/content/content.md

 title: "Content"
 date: 2021-12-29T10:40:00+02:00
 description: An overview of the content & resources on this site
 tldr: Allow me to walk you through what you can find on this site.
-A navbar isn't effective enough to navigate you around all the content here, this page is much more effective at guiding you around the content
+A navbar isn't effective enough to show you around all the content here
 tags: [nav, ux]
 ---